 District Veterinary Stations could continue to be act as sub-offices of the provincial sub-DAH, but only when there is a rationale to keep such offices for official tasks which require full time civil servants.

-In some larger urban districts, current staff numbers are not even sufficient to cope with food safety and movement control, but in most other small cities the bulk of staff activities could easily be to foster this sanitary network in districts and in communes.
+In some larger urban districts, current staff numbers are not even sufficient to cope with food safety and movement control, but in most other small cities the bulk of staff activities could easily be entrusted to private sector personnel under official delegation.